daffidwilde/thesis/README.md

 ## Compiling the thesis

-This document has been prepared using LaTeX and can be compiled as intended using any tool that offers a shell escape flag.
+This document has been prepared using LaTeX and can be compiled as intended with any tool that offers a shell escape flag.
 Examples include `latexmk` and `pdflatex`.

-However, a number of `invoke` tasks have been [written](tasks.py) to ease compilation and to test this thesis.
-So, the easiest way is to activate the `thesis` environment and run the following command:
+However, a number of `invoke` tasks have been [written](tasks.py) to ease the compilation and testing of this thesis.
+So, the easiest way to compile the document is to activate the `thesis` environment and run the following command:

 ```
 $ inv compile